FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 CLICK HERE to learn more about the pros and cons of adopting an older dog, how it can be a joyful experience for everyone.

 Sadly, many people don't realize the amount of time, patience, energy, love and money, it takes to raise a puppy (or any pet for that matter)... and they 'bite off more than they can chew!

-Unrealistic owner-expectations and 'impulse buying' is behind the suffering of way too many pets, a tragedy that could be avoided with a bit of research and thought.
+Unrealistic owner-expectations and 'impulse buying' is behind the suffering of way too many pets.

 The end result of all this is usually that the unfortunate pet ends up being surrendered to a rescue organization, or worse - abandoned or 'dumped' and left to fend for him/herself.